NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Improved Command Undead.md

 **Prerequisites** harmful font; Command Undead; evil alignment
 * * *
 Undead creatures find it all but impossible to resist your commands.
-When you use [[Feats/Command Undead|Command Undead]], if the undead succeeds at its save but doesn't critically succeed, it is your minion for 1 round.
+When you use [[Command Undead|Command Undead]], if the undead succeeds at its save but doesn't critically succeed, it is your minion for 1 round.
 If the undead fails its save, it is your minion for 10 minutes.
 If it critically fails, it is your minion for 24 hours.

 *Source: Pathfinder Core Rulebook*
 *OGL*